cKlee/easyM2R/README.md

 All options are optional.
 But if you want to convert your own MARC data, you have to set the -s option at least.

+## Testing MARC2RDF via command line

+You can test MARC2RDF by using the example marc data with the command

+    php tordf.php -s examples/marc/e-discover.mrc

+For image formats you might pipe the output to a file

+    php tordf.php -s examples/marc/e-discover.mrc -o png > e-discover.png

 # Using MARC2RDF in a custom PHP script

 Using MARC2RDF within a custom PHP script is necessary if you fetch the MARC data from a stream as a string and pass on to MARC2RDF.
 This sample code gives a short insight how a custom script could look like: